K1297/InnerSerenity/README.md

 * **Secure Conversations:** Once an appointment is confirmed, users and professionals can engage in secure conversations.
 The DApp ensures that only the participating users and professionals have access to the conversation.
 * **Messaging:** Users and professionals can exchange messages within their conversations.
 This feature enables effective communication and the sharing of important information related to mental health.
 * **Professional Ratings:** After a session, users can rate professionals based on their experience.
 The rating system helps maintain accountability and provides valuable feedback for professionals to improve their services.
+* **Organize Event:** Specialized professionals can organize transformative events and issue ERC1155 tokens to participants, facilitating personal growth, enlightenment, and self-discovery.

 # Architecture